When we look out at the world we see apparent design, beauty and grandeur.

 The Bible teaches that things have gone wrong because we have failed to honour God our Creator.

 Instead, we have devoted ourselves to things like money, pleasure, ambition, family and security.
-These are all good in their place, but when we devote ourselves to them rather than God, we are guilty of a grave moral evil, or sin.
+These are all good in their place, but when we devote ourselves to them rather than God, we are guilty of a grave moral evil, which the Bible calls sin.

 As a consequence, we experience separation from God, broken relationships with each other and the breakdown of harmony in the natural world.